-- 1. Request to consider new evidence.
-Any request for additional investigation shall explain the reason for the request. - 2.
-If neither of the Parties requests additional investigation, the Investigators will prepare the Final Report.
-If either (or both) Parties request additional investigation, the Investigators will review the request(s) in consultation with the Coordinator.
-The Investigators will conduct the requested additional investigation if the Investigators, in consultation with the Coordinator, determine that the request(s) will assist the Investigators in completing the investigation.
-The Investigators and Coordinator will assess whether investigation of the additional information requires a substantial deviation from the recommended timeframe for completion of the investigation; if so, the Coordinator will notify the Parties in writing with an anticipated revised time frame. - K. The Final Report will have attached as exhibits the testimonial and documentary evidence from the Preliminary Investigation, the Preliminary Report, the Addendum (if applicable), and all of the Parties' responses throughout the Formal Resolution proceeding.
-Once the Investigators are satisfied that the Final Report is complete, the Investigator will submit the Final Report to the Coordinator.
-The Coordinator will send to each Party and their respective Adviser, if any, the Final Report in an electronic form.
-All parties will be expected to sign a non-disclosure agreement related to the final report. - L. No sooner than 10 (ten) Business Days after sending the Final Report, the Coordinator will meet individually with the Complainant and the Respondent. - M. If both Parties wish to resolve the case without an adjudication, the Coordinator can facilitate an Informal Resolution of the Formal Complaint that does not necessitate a full adjudication.
+3. Request to consider new evidence.

+Any request for additional investigation shall explain the reason for the request.

+- 2. If neither of the Parties requests additional investigation, the Investigators will prepare the Final Report.
+If either (or both) Parties request additional investigation, the Investigators will review the request(s) in consultation with the Title IX Coordinator.
+The Investigators will conduct the requested additional investigation if the Investigators, in consultation with the Title IX Coordinator, determine that the request(s) will assist the Investigators in completing the investigation.
+The Investigators and Title IX Coordinator will assess whether investigation of the additional information requires a substantial deviation from the recommended timeframe for completion of the investigation; if so, the Title IX Coordinator will notify the Parties in writing with an anticipated revised time frame. - I<.
+The Final Report will have attached as exhibits the testimonial and documentary evidence from the Preliminary Investigation, the Preliminary Report, the Addendum (if applicable), and all of the Parties' responses throughout the Formal Resolution proceeding.
+Once the Investigators are satisfied that the Final Report is complete, the Investigator will submit the Final Report to the Title IX Coordinator.
+The Title IX Coordinator will send to each Party and their respective Adviser, if any, the Final Report in an electronic form.
+All parties will be expected to sign a non-disclosure agreement related to the final report prior to receiving access to the files. - L. No sooner than 10 (ten) Business Days after sending the Final Report, the Title IX Coordinator will meet individually with the Complainant and the Respondent. - M. If both Parties wish to resolve the case without an adjudication, the Coordinator can facilitate an Informal Resolution of the Formal Complaint that does not necessitate a full adjudication.
 The Parties must agree to this Informal Resolution in writing.
 At the conclusion of an Informal Resolution, and upon receipt of official notification via College email, the Complainant and the Respondent have 2 (two) Business Days to change their mind about the resolution of the case.
 If either the Complainant or the Respondent changes their mind regarding the agreed upon resolution, they must do so in writing and submit it to the Title IX Coordinator.
-Should the Party's request not be received in writing (including electronically), or does not submit within 2 (two) Business Days, the Informal Resolution will be considered final and binding. - N. If either of the Parties do not wish to participate in the Informal Resolution prior to an adjudication by the hearing panel, the Coordinator will schedule a hearing on the case not less than 10 (ten) Business Days from the receipt of notification. - O. If the conduct alleged in the Formal Complaint would not constitute sexual harassment as defined in this Policy even if proved, did not occur in the University's education program or activity, or did not occur against a person in the United States, then the University must dismiss the Formal Complaint with regard to that conduct for purposes
+Should the Party's request not be received in writing (including electronically), or does not submit within 2 (two) Business Days, the Informal Resolution will be considered final and binding. - N. If either of the Parties do not wish to participate in the Informal Resolution prior to an adjudication by the Hearing Panel, the Title IX Coordinator will schedule a hearing on the case not less than 10 (ten) Business Days from the receipt of notification. - O. If the conduct alleged in the Formal Complaint would not constitute sexual harassment as defined in this Policy even if proved, did not occur in the University's education program or activity, or did not occur against a person in the United States, then the University must dismiss the Formal Complaint with regard to that conduct for purposes